TeamRizu/outfox-wikijs/user-guide/config/preferences.md

 ### DefaultRecordLength

-How long a recording section in the editor is by defualt, in seconds.
+How long a recording section in the editor is by default, in seconds.

 Default value: 4.000000